sh00t2kill/appdaemon-demand-tarrif-tracking/README.md

   <li><b>sensor.daily_import_charge</b>: Today import charge, including the daily surchange and demand, in $</li>
 </ul>

+Total Bill and Import Charge do a couple of weird things in the early hours of the morning.<br/>
+At midnight, it resets to 0, and stays there for a minute.<br/>
+Then from midnight till 1am, it only shows the import cost.<br/>
+From 1am onwards, it includes the daily supply charge, and the current demand usage, so you will see a jump at 1am.<br/>

 <b>sensor.daily_import_charge</b> is most likely what you want to configure for your energy dashboard, using `Use an entity tracking the total costs`